opinionscience/BERTransfer/README.md

 ## Creation of topic models

+The easiest way to get acquainted with BERTransfer is to use the [code notebook](https://colab.research.google.com/drive/1JC-8STCDhahnPg3Mk47j1C5GhB37pD9Q?usp=sharing) in Jupyter/Colab.
+It includes a demo on two datasets of top tweets in English, on from October 2022 and the other from November 2022.

 This process is very close to the current workflow of BERTopic.
 BERTransfer only add a few additional functions to create annotated topic dataset.

 The *create_bertopic* function works like Bertopic() and uses nearly the same arguments.
 It takes in entry parallel lists of texts (*docs*) and unique text identifiers (*ids*):